Online Square-into-Square Packing: Packing into a Fixed Container

 \subsection{Combined Analysis}

-In the previous sections we proved that the algorithm successfully packs large, medium and large squares separately, as long as input has a total area of at most $11/32$.
-A case distinction over all possible collisions that may appear between the packings of these height classes can be used to prove the main result. \old{An important property for this proof is the following; \rewrite{see the full paper for details}.}
+In the previous sections we proved that the algorithm successfully packs small, medium and large squares separately, as long as input has a total area of at most $11/32$.
+A case distinction over all possible collisions that may appear between the packings of these height classes can be used to prove the main result.

-\begin{theorem} The Recursive Shelf Algorithm packs any sequence of squares with total area at most $11/32$ into the unit square. \end{theorem} We prove the claim by showing that if the algorithm fails to pack a square, the total area of the given squares must exceed $11/32$. \old{ We use Properties~\ref{prop:squareInB2}~to~\ref{prop:density_lowerhalf} to prove that collisions with small squares only appear if the total area of the given squares exceeds $11/32$. } In the following we analyze the packing density at the time a collision of the different packing subroutines would appear.
+\begin{theorem} The Recursive Shelf Algorithm packs any sequence of squares with total area at most $11/32$ into the unit square. \end{theorem} We prove the claim by showing that if the algorithm fails to pack a square, the total area of the given squares must exceed $11/32$.
+In the following we analyze the packing density at the time a collision of the different packing subroutines would appear.
 First we consider a collision between a medium and a small square in the upper half \upperhalf of the unit square container.

 \begin{lemma} If a medium square $Q_1$ collides with a part of the packing constructed with small squares, then $\norm{Q_1} + \totalAreaOf{\upperhalf} \geq 6/32$. \end{lemma} \begin{proof} Recall that we pack the medium sized squares from left to right aligned with the top boundary of \upperhalf; see Fig.~\ref{fig:upperHalfcol1}.
 The packing of small squares (into $M_3$ and $M_4$) is performed from right to left; see Fig.~\ref{fig:upperHalfcol2}.
 Also recall that we alternatingly use $M_3$ and $M_4$ as the current main packing region (choosing which ever half is less full in width) until the packing in $M_4$ reaches a total length at least $3/8$.
-Then we only pack $M_3$ until it is completely filled, before finishing the packing in $M_4$\raus{; see Section~\ref{sec:Partition}}.
+Then we only pack $M_3$ until it is completely filled, before finishing the packing in $M_4$.